keyboardpartner/HX3/LATEST/readme.md

 Copy and unzip single ZIP files or whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
-See http://wiki.keyboardpartner.de/index.php?title=HX3_Update_Application for details un update procedure.
+See http://wiki.keyboardpartner.de/index.php?title=HX3_Update_Application for details on update procedure.
 From 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote/Update for mk2 as well as mk3/mk4 boards.
 Scroll to bottom of page for file usage.